He wanted her back, and after a cooling-off period he followed her to her father’s house.

 Her name means ‘my prince is Baal’, and she was devoted to the Canaanite gods of water and fertility.
 She brought her fervent beliefs with her when she came to Israel.
 She also brought

 Ahab’s marriage to her was good for Israel, politically and economically.
-It also make life easier for Israelites who worshipped the fertility gods.
-These gods, embodiments of the forces of Nature, were still popular among the Canaanite population.
+It also make life easier for Israelites who worshipped the fertility gods – a large proportion of the common people (see What did the Israelites believe?).

 Jezebel gets rid of Naboth